Getting Started

 "petroleum is not recognized as a command"

 Solution: The PATH environment variable wasn't updated properly.
-Restart your terminal, or manually add C:\Program Files\Petroleum\bin to your system PATH.
+Restart your terminal, or manually add your Petroleum folder to your system PATH.

 "go: command not found" during compilation